microsoft/debug-adapter-protocol/specification.md

      * to telemetry, for the other categories the data is shown in JSON format.
      */
     data?: any;

+    /**
+     * A reference that allows the client to request the location where the new
+     * value is declared.
+For example, if the logged value is function pointer,
+     * the adapter may be able to look up the function's location.
+This should
+     * be present only if the adapter is likely to be able to resolve the
+     * location.
+     *
+     * This reference shares the same lifetime as the `variablesReference`.
+See
+     * 'Lifetime of Object References' in the Overview section for details.
+     */
+    locationReference?: string;
   };
 }
 ```